HE-LRM: Encrypted Deep Learning Recommendation Models using Fully Homomorphic Encryption: Related Work

-\textbf{Adaptive compression methods.} Adaptive compression methods dynamically allocate memory based on feature importance.
-Instead of applying a fixed compression strategy uniformly across all features, these methods focus more on frequently accessed or high-impact features, while compressing infrequent ones a lot less.
-One example is CAFE+~\cite{liu2025cafe+} which uses a feature monitor to continuously keep track of the importance of each feature.
-CAFE+ also combines this dynamic strategy with hash-based and quantized representations to achieve high compression rates in extremely large-scale DLRMs.
+\textbf{Hashing-based.} The Hashing Trick maps large input IDs into a smaller embedding space, trading memory for collision risk~\cite{weinberger2009feature}.
+The Quotient–Remainder trick introduced by Facebook mitigates collisions~\cite{shi2020compositional}.
+Hashing is often combined with other aforementioned methods~\cite{tsang2023clustering,ghaemmaghami2022learning}.

-\textbf{Decomposition methods.} Decomposition-based approaches such as Tucker decomposition, Tensor-Train or CP, reduce embedding size by representing high-dimensional tables using structured low-rank formats.
-In the context of DLRMs,~\cite{yin2021tt} applies tensor-train decomposition to express large embedding tables as a sequence of smaller matrix products.
+\textbf{Adaptive methods.} Adaptive compression methods dynamically allocate memory based on feature importance.
+One example is CAFE+~\cite{liu2025cafe+} which tracks importance of each feature and combines this dynamic strategy with hashing and quantization to scale to very large models.